maxitg/SetReplace/Documentation/Generators/README.md

 Generator[System[rules], parameters...] @ init
 ```

-Note, however, that the first form takes precedence and, if parameters can be interpreted as an init, the second form
+Note, however, that the first form takes precedence, and if parameters can be interpreted as an init, the second form
 may not evaluate as expected.

 `parameters` can be specified either as a [`Sequence`](https://reference.wolfram.com/language/ref/Sequence.html) of